ook/localstack-s3-problem/Readme.md

 * localstack on the same container that the script: ❌ same results
 * adding BUCKET.localstack in /etc/hosts: ❌ same results
+* upgrade to ruby 2.4.2: ❌ same results